 Below are the parameters of the AdaBoost classifier:

 base_estimator: This parameter tells AdaBoost about which weak learning classifier to be chosen.
 Default is Decision tree classifier with max_depth = 1.

 n_estimators: This parameter tells the maximum number of estimators(iterations) at which boosting is terminated.
 Default value is 50.

 learning_rate: This parameter tells how much learning a classifier contributes to the weight of the input data.
-If learning rate is reduced then input weights are reduced by learning_rate times forcing the model to train slower.
+If learning rate is smaller then input weights are reduced by learning_rate times forcing the model to train slower.
 Default value is 1.
 Low learning_rate requires more n_estimators.

 algorithm: This parameter tells which boosting algorithm SAMME or SAMME.R to be selected.
 SAMME.R requires the base_estimator to support calculation of class probabilities.
 SAMME supports multi classification.
 Default is SAMME.R.